timonkrebs/MemoizR/README.md

 > "The world is still short on languages that deal super elegantly and inherently and intuitively with concurrency" **Mads Torgersen** Lead Designer of C# (https://www.youtube.com/watch?v=Nuw3afaXLUc&t=4402s)

-MemoizR is a powerful Structured Concurrency model implementation for .NET that simplifies and enhances state synchronization across multiple threads.
+MemoizR is a Declarative Structured Concurrency model implementation for .NET that simplifies and enhances state synchronization across multiple threads.
 It provides a thread-safe and efficient way to manage concurrency, making it suitable for both simple and complex multi-threaded scenarios.

 ## Key Features
 - **Dynamic Lazy Memoization**: MemoizR introduces the concept of dynamic lazy memoization, allowing you to calculate values only when they are needed and not already calculated.